Profund Advisors LLC Has $1.07 Million Stake in Dynavax Technologies Co. (NASDAQ:DVAX)

-Profund Advisors LLC decreased its holdings in shares of Dynavax Technologies Co.
-(NASDAQ:DVAX – Free Report) by 21.2% in the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 83,078 shares of the biopharmaceutical company’s stock after selling 22,289 shares during the quarter.
-Profund Advisors LLC owned approximately 0.06% of Dynavax Technologies worth $1,073,000 as of its most recent SEC filing.
+Profund Advisors LLC reduced its holdings in shares of Dynavax Technologies Co.
+(NASDAQ:DVAX – Free Report) by 21.2% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 83,078 shares of the biopharmaceutical company’s stock after selling 22,289 shares during the period.
+Profund Advisors LLC owned 0.06% of Dynavax Technologies worth $1,073,000 as of its most recent SEC filing.

-Several other large investors have also added to or reduced their stakes in DVAX.
-Advisors Asset Management Inc. boosted its holdings in Dynavax Technologies by 498.0% during the first quarter.
-Advisors Asset Management Inc. now owns 2,362 shares of the biopharmaceutical company’s stock worth $26,000 after purchasing an additional 1,967 shares during the last quarter.
-Quantbot Technologies LP lifted its stake in Dynavax Technologies by 940.7% in the first quarter.
-Quantbot Technologies LP now owns 2,508 shares of the biopharmaceutical company’s stock valued at $27,000 after acquiring an additional 2,267 shares during the last quarter.
-Point72 Middle East FZE acquired a new stake in Dynavax Technologies in the fourth quarter valued at $53,000.
-Point72 Hong Kong Ltd acquired a new stake in Dynavax Technologies in the first quarter valued at $102,000.
-Finally, PNC Financial Services Group Inc. lifted its stake in Dynavax Technologies by 271.2% in the fourth quarter.
-PNC Financial Services Group Inc. now owns 10,627 shares of the biopharmaceutical company’s stock valued at $113,000 after acquiring an additional 7,764 shares during the last quarter.
-Institutional investors and hedge funds own 99.13% of the company’s stock.
+A number of other large investors have also recently bought and sold shares of the business.
+Commonwealth Equity Services LLC grew its holdings in Dynavax Technologies by 2.8% during the 2nd quarter.
+Commonwealth Equity Services LLC now owns 52,723 shares of the biopharmaceutical company’s stock worth $681,000 after acquiring an additional 1,442 shares during the period.
+Charles Schwab Investment Management Inc. grew its holdings in Dynavax Technologies by 4.8% during the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 986,099 shares of the biopharmaceutical company’s stock worth $12,740,000 after acquiring an additional 44,895 shares during the period.
+Burney Co. boosted its position in shares of Dynavax Technologies by 297.5% during the 2nd quarter.
+Burney Co. now owns 507,044 shares of the biopharmaceutical company’s stock worth $6,551,000 after purchasing an additional 379,501 shares in the last quarter.
+Dimensional Fund Advisors LP boosted its position in shares of Dynavax Technologies by 20.7% during the 2nd quarter.
+Dimensional Fund Advisors LP now owns 3,539,385 shares of the biopharmaceutical company’s stock worth $45,730,000 after purchasing an additional 607,658 shares in the last quarter.
+Finally, Swiss National Bank boosted its position in shares of Dynavax Technologies by 6.9% during the 2nd quarter.
+Swiss National Bank now owns 279,678 shares of the biopharmaceutical company’s stock worth $3,613,000 after purchasing an additional 18,100 shares in the last quarter.
+99.13% of the stock is currently owned by institutional investors and hedge funds.

 Dynavax Technologies Price Performance